Tart and Tangy Buttermilk Ice Cream sweetened with a touch of Luxardo Cherries. This combination is going to become your new favorite flavor!

 Are you a fan of tangy frozen yogurt?
 If so, this buttermilk ice cream will blow your taste buds away!
 It’s tart and tangy and totally reminds me of unsweetened yogurt, but then I added the Luxardo Cherries to it and the sweet and tangy come together in an explosion of yumminess in your mouth.

-I was first introduced to Luxardo Cherrieswhile on vacation in Hawaii this past summer.
+My first introduction to Luxardo Cherries was while on vacation in Hawaii this past summer.
 I was invited to the Four Seasons Hualalai for dessert where I was served them in a Chocolate Zuccotto.
 Needless to say, I loved them and I don’t think I’ll be going to back to regular old maraschino cherries.

 Have you had them before?
 I’ve heard wonderful things about them in cocktails.
 In fact, this past weekend, I was out to dinner and they had a drink that was served with Luxardo Cherries and juice!
 WOW!